navinrahim/RoboND-DeepLearning-Project/README.md

 [Sample Evaluation Data](https://s3-us-west-1.amazonaws.com/udacity-robotics/Deep+Learning+Data/Project/sample_evaluation_data.zip)

+Note: The `train.zip` when extracted gives a `train_combined` folder which has to be renamed to `train`.

 **Download the QuadSim binary**

-To interface your neural net with the QuadSim simulator, you must use a version QuadSim that has been custom tailored for this project.
-The previous version that you might have used for the Controls lab will not work.
+To interface the neural net with the QuadSim simulator, you must use a version of QuadSim that has been custom tailored for this project.

 The simulator binary can be downloaded [here](https://github.com/udacity/RoboND-DeepLearning/releases/latest)